-Going from a flat bar hybrid to a drop bar road bike is one of the most major changes you can make!
+Going from a flat bar hybrid to a drop bar road bike can be one of the most exciting yet challenging and major changes you can make!

 Again, due to the different geometry of flat bar vs road bikes, climbing is going to feel a whole bunch easier.
 If, however, climbing feels like a real struggle and you can’t even get your legs spinning around, you may be in need of a different gear ratio which is right for your fitness.

 Put simply, it’s the gear range you achieve through the combination of your cassette (the ones at the back) and the chainrings (the ones at the front).
 As you know, when you are riding along on the flat, you can click up and down the gears to make things easier or more difficult to pedal depending on the terrain.

 When you are climbing, you are mostly restricted to the ‘easy’ gears – larger cogs at the back and the smaller at the front.
 But what happens when you run out of gears and you simply can’t push any harder?